The-OpenROAD-Project/OpenROAD/docs/contrib/GettingInvolved.md

 Please pay attention to the
 [test directory](https://github.com/The-OpenROAD-Project/OpenROAD/tree/master/test)
-and be sure to add tests for any code changes that you make with open sourceable PDK and design information.
-We provide the nandgate45 PDK in the OpenROAD-flow-scripts repo to help with this.
+and be sure to add tests for any code changes that you make with open source PDK and design information.
+We provide the `nandgate45` PDK in the OpenROAD-flow-scripts repo to help with this.
 Pull requests with code changes are unlikely to be accepted without accompanying test cases.
 There are many